Book Now

 Champ served with venison at the Coq & Bull brasserie

 Champ is a delicious potato specialty made with mashed potatoes, milk, butter, and finely chopped scallions (spring onions).
-It’s delicious with a meat dish such as venison, beef or pork.
+We recommend trying it with a meat dish such as venison, beef, or pork.

 7. Soda bread & potato bread